Dr Sarah Teasley

 Recent talks include workshops and public lectures at the National Center for Scientific Research/EHESS (France), the Open University, Tsinghua University Academy of Art and Design, the Central Academy of Fine Arts, National Taiwan University of Arts, the British Museum and the Victoria and Albert Museum.

-As part of ongoing work in design history’s potential contributions to policy-making, industry strategy and public thinking around design, manufacturing and public policy, Dr. Sarah Teasley has been a speaker at events organised by the All-Party Parliamentary Manufacturing Group, the Design Policy Network and the Centre on Skills, Knowledge and Organisational Performance (SKOPE) at Oxford University.Show more
+As part of ongoing work in design history’s potential contributions to policy-making, industry strategy and public thinking around design, manufacturing and public policy, Dr. Sarah Teasley has been a speaker at events organised by the All-Party Parliamentary Manufacturing Group, the Cabinet Office, the Design Policy Network and the Centre on Skills, Knowledge and Organisational Performance (SKOPE) at Oxford University.Show more

 Consulting includes advising on communications, branding and exhibition and gallery content for arts organisations, design firms, media organisations and museums including the Center for Craft, Creativity & Design, nendo, Sato Taku, Sato Masahiko, Carpenters Workshop Gallery, Dunhill, Toyota, NHK, Designers Workshop, IDEA: International Graphic Art and the Victoria and Albert Museum.